Music

 The Key Stage 3 curriculum focuses on the mastery of reading and writing notation whilst developing a practical and aural knowledge and use of the elements of music.

 All KS3 students have 2 hours of music over a two week timetable and follow a varied programme of study which balances performance, composition and analysis.
-Lessons are practical based covering genres such as Year 7 – Rondo form, Gamelan, Animals in music, Year 8 – Variations, Planets, Folk Music, Year 9 – Baroque music, Minimalism, Music for Film.
+Lessons are mainly practical based covering genres such as Year 7 – Rondo form, Gamelan, Animals in music, Year 8 – Variations, Planets, Folk Music, Year 9 – Baroque music, Musical Theatre, Music for Film.

 Key Stage 4 Information